Language models show human-like content effects on reasoning tasks: Discussion

-\paragr{Towards a normative account of content effects?} Various accounts of human cognitive biases frame them as `normative' according to some objective.
+\paragraph{Towards a normative account of content effects?} Various accounts of human cognitive biases frame them as `normative' according to some objective.
 Some explain biases as the application of processes --- such as information gathering or pragmatics --- that are broadly rational under a different model of the world \citep[e.g.][]{oaksford2003optimal,tessler2022logic}.
 Others interpret them as a rational adaptation to reasoning under constraints such as limited memory or time \citep[e.g.][]{lieder2020resource, gershman2015computational, simon1990bounded} --- where content effects actually support fast and effective reasoning in commonly encountered tasks \citep{mercier2017enigma,dasgupta2020theory}.
-Our results show that content effects can emerge from simply training a large transformer to imitate language produced by human culture, without incorporating these human-specific internal mechanisms.
-In other words, language models and humans both arrive at these content biases --- but from seemingly very different architectures, experiences, and training objectives.
-A promising direction for future enquiry would be to causally manipulate features of the training objective and experience, to explore which features contribute to the emergence of content biases in language models, and investigate whether these features could offer insight into the origins of human patterns of reasoning.
+Our results show that content effects can emerge from simply training a large transformer to imitate language produced by human culture, without explicitly incorporating any human-specific internal mechanisms.

+This observation suggests two possible origins for these content effects.
+First, the content effects could be directly learned from the humans that generated the data used to train the language models.
+Under this hypothesis, poor logical inferences about nonsense or belief-violating premises come from \textit{copying} the incorrect inferences made by humans about these premises.
+Since humans also learn substantially from other humans and the cultures in which we are immersed, it is plausible that both humans and language models could acquire some of these reasoning patterns by imitation.